Skip to main

 Tips for dealing with Misuse of AI

 Establishing clear assignment guidelines and expectations about what constitutes misuse as it relates to AI can avoid confusion, mistakes, and academic offenses.
 Instructors should avoid assuming that all students already know what constitutes misuse of AI, as that will vary from course to course.
-In conjunction with recommendations from University Senate and the UK ADVANCE team, CELT encourages all instructors to include a course AI policy in their syllabus, regardless of whether AI is allowed or not.
+In conjunction with recommendations from the UK ADVANCE team, CELT encourages all instructors to include a course AI policy in their syllabus, regardless of whether AI is allowed or not.
 See our discussion of what should be included in a course AI policy here

 A clear indication of appropriate use provides the foundation for dealing with incidents of suspected misuse.
 When an instructor suspects a student has used an unauthorized tool to help with an assignment, CELT’s primary recommendation is that the instructor have a conversation with that student.
 That remains especially true in the age of generative AI.
 We want to uphold academic integrity while putting students first.
 During these conversations, ask students about their thought processes, takeaways and conclusions, as well as any tools they used to complete the assignment.
 Allow them to communicate their learning verbally to gauge the extent to which the assignment submission represents their work.
 You may find that the use of the tool (AI or otherwise) was the result of a misunderstanding.